ganeshdipdumbare/gymondo-subscription/README.md

 - Just a sample code, not as per system design which requires exact requirements
 - subscription start and end date is `DateTime` to make it simpler for testing
 - Subscription auto extend after end date
-- Decide which DB can be used as per the data and accordingle normalization.
+- Decide which DB can be used as per the data and accordingly may need normalization.
-- As of now, product name is stored in subscription details to make it simpler.
+- As of now, product name is stored in subscription details to make it simpler for testing.
 - Use pagination for getting the products if the records in high quantity.
 - Use of authentication/authorization for the user.
 - Add more test cases